iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Duration.minutes"></a>

 ### Duration.minutes(minutes) ⇒ [<code>Duration</code>](#Duration)
-Create a new `Duration` with the given amount of minutes.
+Create a new `Duration` with the given number of minutes.

 **Kind**: static method of [<code>Duration</code>](#Duration)